Mangini's hope: Reconciliation with Belichick

 Mangini, 46, got his start in the NFL under Belichick while with the Cleveland Browns.
 They coached together with the Jets and Patriots.
 They were so close that Belichick read at Mangini's wedding ceremony.

 Currently out of coaching, Mangini said he admires the Patriots and still is friendly with members of Belichick's staff.
-In fact, offensive line coach Dante Scarneccia was an instructor Saturday at Mangini's camp, which drew more than 700 high school-age kids and dozens of pro and college coaches.
+In fact, offensive line coach Dante Scarnecchia was an instructor Saturday at Mangini's camp, which drew more than 700 high school-age kids and dozens of pro and college coaches.

 "It's been fun watching Bill's kids," said Mangini, referring to Steven and Brian, both current members of the Patriots' staff.
 "I've known them for a long time.
 To see them play a role is nice."